kabavol/LMSMonitor/README.md

 /mnt/mmcblk0p2/tce/gomonitor rn --latlon "latitude,longitude"
 ```

-You can find yourlatitude and longitude via Google maps or alternatively via [latlon.net](https://www.latlong.net/)
+You can find your latitude and longitude via Google maps or alternatively via [latlon.net](https://www.latlong.net/)

 Hopefully climacell won't see this as a commercial app and allow LMSmonitor usage.